rmraya/Fluenta/README.md

 ### Subscriptions

-Subscriptions are available for technical support, bug fixes, and feature requests.
-By subscribing to a support plan, you contribute to the continuous improvement of Fluenta.
-Your subscription fees pay for code development costs and ensure the quality and reliability of the software.

-Subscription Keys are available at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).
+Ready to use installers and technical support for Fluenta are available as yearly subscriptions at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).

+The version of Fluenta included in the official installers from [Fluenta's Home Page](https://www.maxprograms.com/products/fluenta.html) can be used at no cost for 30 days requesting a free Evaluation Key.

 Subscription Keys cannot be shared or transferred to different machines.

-The version of Fluenta included in the official installers from [Fluenta's Downloads Page](https://www.maxprograms.com/products/fluentadownload.html) can be used at no cost for 30 days requesting a free Evaluation Key.
+Installers may occasionally be updated before the corresponding source code changes appear in this repository.
+Source code updates are published later, once they are ready for release.
+This timing difference is expected and does not affect the availability or completeness of the open source code.

-Subscription version includes unlimited email support at [tech@maxprograms.com](mailto:tech@maxprograms.com).
+Subscription version includes unlimited email support at <tech@maxprograms.com>.

 ### Differences sumary